Constraining strongly-warped extra dimensions with rotating black holes: Theoretical Background

 where $\alpha$ is a dimensionless parameter that encodes the coupling strength of the new field compared to the graviton coupling and $\lambda$ is the range of the interaction, related to the mass of the field as $\lambda = 1/m_b$.
 For example, collider experiments probe very short ranges ($m_b\lesssim$ TeV) but require couplings much stronger than gravitational ($\sqrt{\alpha}\gtrsim 10^{16}$); for comparison, torsion balance experiments can probe gravitational couplings ($\alpha\sim 1$) but are only sensitive up to $\lambda\gtrsim 50\,\mu m$ ($m_b\lesssim $ meV).
 These bounds take a prominent role in the context of the Dark Dimension (DD) scenario \cite{Montero:2022prj}, where a single large and unwarped extra dimension is motivated through Swampland considerations and experimental constraints.
 This model has lead to several predictions and attempts to connect string theory with current cosmological observations \cite{Gonzalo:2022jac,Anchordoqui:2022txe,Anchordoqui:2022svl,Anchordoqui:2023tln,Obied:2023clp,Anchordoqui:2024akj,Anchordoqui:2024dxu,Bedroya:2025fwh}.
 From our discussion here, it is clear that the absence of warping in the DD is crucial in its use of fifth-force constraints in determining the relevant scales; moreover, the scale of the DD makes the associated KK tower too heavy to be probed through superradiance.

 When the fifth-force is mediated by the lightest KK mode in our warped compactification, these parameters are given by

 and we can compare the excluded regions of parameter space due to fifth-force experiments with the fundamental parameters of the compactification $k,r_c$ (\figref{fig:fifth-force-constraints}).
-In a scenario where this mode is heavy enough to be suppressed by the Yukawa exponential $e^{-r/\lambda}$, this is a reasonable approximation; however, one should keep in mind that for an experiment capable of detecting multiple modes in the tower, there will be multiple Yukawa-type corrections with similar coupling $\alpha$ and barely suppressed exponentials (see e.g. \cite{ValeixoBento:2022qca}).
+When this mode is heavy enough to be suppressed by the Yukawa exponential $e^{-r/\lambda}$, and since the coupling strength of different KK modes is similar, considering only the first mode is a reasonable approximation; on the other hand, if strong warping leads to several KK modes with $e^{-r/\lambda}\sim 1$, these add up as corrections only suppressed by the coupling $\alpha$.
+For this reason, for exponentially light KK modes, one should be careful in interpreting the bounds in \figref{fig:fifth-force-constraints}.
+In particular, a consistent interpretation of these bounds should take into account both the couplings and multiplicity of light KK modes (see e.g \cite{ValeixoBento:2022qca,Hardy:2025ajb})

-One key aspect of fifth-force constraints that is clear from \figref{fig:fifth-force-constraints} is that these experiments are most sensitive to larger couplings.
+For our purposes here, however, there is one key aspect of fifth-force constraints that is clear from \figref{fig:fifth-force-constraints}: these experiments are most sensitive to larger couplings.
 For fields with couplings to the SM that are weaker than Planckian, a large range of small masses is allowed by these experiments.
 In contrast, as we review in Section~\ref{sec:superradiance}, superradiant instabilities of rotating BHs are purely gravitational and do not depend on the couplings of new fields to the SM.
 In the context of \figref{fig:fifth-force-constraints}, superradiant instabilities and BH measurements have the potential to exclude a vertical band in the range $m_b\in(10^{-23},10^{-11})$~eV, regardless of the boson couplings to the SM.